MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Unregister-AzureRmBackupContainer.md

 ```

 ## DESCRIPTION
-The **Unregister-AzureRmBackupContainer** cmdlet unregisters the Windows Server or azure_2 virtual machine from an azure_2 Backup vault.
+The **Unregister-AzureRmBackupContainer** cmdlet unregisters the Windows Server or Azure virtual machine from an Azure Backup vault.
 This cmdlet removes references to a container from the Backup vault.
 Before you can unregister a container, you must delete any protected data associated with that container.